The Federal Register published the final part of PHMSA’s Gas Mega Rule. But don’t worry, we’ve got you covered.

 Data Analysis: Teren’s team of experts then analyze the data via modern data science methodologies to identify and quantify distinct threats in your right-of-way.
 Those threats are then summarized to your centerline.

 Data Integration: Additionally, Teren linear-references data to integrate it into risk management, integrity, and other systems to analyze the spatial relationships between external force threats and past incidents, corrosion, and other anomalies.
+Measuring potential geohazards over time with machine learning and geoscience is a game changer for pipeline geohazard prediction and prioritization.

 Extreme Weather – 49 CFR 92.613 and 195.414